 The useful life of the intangible asset is assessed as either finite or indefinite.
 An intangible asset with a finite life is amortised over its useful life.
-Intangible asset with finite useful life are amortised over a period of 4 years on a straight-line basis.
 Intangible assets shall not be amortised in the year of acquisition.
 Intangible assets with a finite useful life are assessed for impairment whenever there is an indication that the asset may be impaired.

 The amortisation period and the amortisation method for an intangible asset with a finite useful life is reviewed at the end of each reporting period.

 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are considered to modify the amortisation period or method, as appropriate, and are treated as changes in accounting estimates.
 The amortisation expense on an intangible asset with a finite life is recognised in the statement of financial performance.